vtorosyan/vtorosyan.github.io/_posts/2024/2024-11-19-managing-growth-career.md

 - Visibility and recognition

 #### 2. Where are you now?

 Evaluate your current role and situation through:

-- **Role evaluation (via 1-on-1s):**
+- **Role evaluation:**
    - What’s great about your role as it is?
    - What do you wish were different?
-- **Career check-up interview (45 minutes):**
+- **Career check-up interview:**
    - Answer guided questions to reflect on your current status.
+You can use the [Career Checkup Template](https://lethain.com/career-checkup/) by Will Larson or create your own set of questions.
 - **Competency self-assessment:**
-   - Complete a self-assessment asynchronously and discuss it during a 30-minute follow-up chat.
+   - If your company has a competency framework, make a self-assessment based on it.

 #### 3. Where do you want to go?

 Ask yourself this opening question:

 *“If things stay exactly as they are now, would you stay for another month?
 Six months?
 A year?
 Five years?”*

 Your answer often helps clarify your vision and what you want to achieve.